Ecommerce is hard.

 4. Average order value (AOV)

 This metric needs very little introduction.
 Average order value is exactly what you think it is; it’s the average price your customers pay when they place an order.
 Once again, it varies from business to business and product to product, but the formula is the same.
+Here’s how to calculate average order value: Divide your revenue over a given period of time by your number of orders received during that same time period.

 Knowing your AOV is critical in helping you understand the lifetime value of your customers (we will get into that next), and will help you uncover and implement various growth strategies.
 For example if your total revenue last month was $10,000 and you had 1000 total orders, your AOV would be $10.
 Simple right?
 Now that you know your AOV, you can work on strategies to get your customers who spent less than $10 to spend more.